Washington Post Radio

-WTWP-AMFM, WTWT and W282BA all were former frequencies and simulcasts of sister station WTOP.
+WTWP-AM-FM, WTWT and W282BA all were former frequencies and simulcasts of sister station WTOP.
 WTWP-AM-FM were spun off the WTOP simulcast on March 30, 2006 with the sign-on of "Washington Post Radio" as WTWP-AM-FM.
 The primary AM station had been WTOP since 1943 (and dates its history back to Brooklyn, New York, station WTRC in 1926), while WTWP-FM had been a simulcast of WTOP since 1998.
 WWWB had simulcast WTOP since 2001, before switching to a simulcast of WTWP as WTWT on June 28, 2007.